Constraining cosmology with weak lensing voids: Parameter constraints forecast

 \subsection{Void abundance constrains}

-Fig.~\ref{fig:VA contours} shows the likelihood contours for measuring the four cosmological parameters with WL void abundance.
+Fig.~\ref{fig:VA contours} shows the likelihood contours for measuring the four cosmological parameters with the WL void abundance.
 The diagonal panels of the figure show the 1D marginalised likelihood distribution and remaining panels show the 2D marginalised likelihood contours.
 For each inference case, the inner and outer contours indicate respectively the 68\% and 95\% confidence limits (CL).
 As mentioned above, we use the fiducial cosmology as our `observed' data set, which is indicated by the black point.
 The figure shows results for three $\nu$ thresholds with $\nu > 1$ (blue), $\nu > 2$ (orange) and $\nu > 3$ (green).
 We also show results for the combination of all three catalogues (red).
 The table in the top right of the figure indicates the estimated cosmological parameters with their corresponding 68\% (top) and 95\% (bottom) CL, for each of the contours.

-All of the contours presented in this figure are centered on the true (fiducial) cosmology, indicating that the WL void abundances are able to measure cosmological parameters without any bias.
 The tightest contours are for the $\Omega_m - S_8$ plane, which is expected since these are the cosmological parameters to which WL analysis is the most sensitive.

 For nearly every combination of parameters, the three contours for the $\nu > 1$, $2$ and $3$ void catalogues occupy different parts of the marginalised 2D parameter space, or have different degeneracy directions, where most of the overlapping occurs around the true values.
 As suggested by the behaviour of the three reference cosmologies discussed in Section \ref{sec:void abundance}, this indicates that void abundances measured from different catalogues contain complementary information to each other.
 We therefore also show parameter likelihood contours for the combination of the WL void abundances from the three catalogues in red.